nicolehe/grow_slow/README.md

 * Raspberry Pi
 * Wifi module (might be included with your Pi)
-* USB Webcam**
+* USB Webcam^^
 * a plant
-* External monitor*
+* External monitor^
-* External keyboard*
+* External keyboard^
-* External USB mouse*
+* External USB mouse^
-* HDMI cable*
+* HDMI cable^

-*if it's your first time using a Pi, you should use these things, but they're not required **note that this guide is for using a USB webcam - if you are using a Raspberry Pi camera module, the webcam instructions are not covered here
+^if it's your first time using a Pi, you should use these things, but they're not required ^^note that this guide is for using a USB webcam - if you are using a Raspberry Pi camera module, the webcam instructions are not covered here

 ##1.
 Setting up your Pi